1. After protein identification is done, click the ‘run now’ link underneath the quantitative analysis column on the experiment page.

 9. In the quantCompare page, click ‘run new quantitative Compare’ link.

 10. Select Isobaric labeling (single experiment).

 11. Select an experiment to run the analysis.

 12. Type a group name and select reporter ions (biological replicates), and click ‘add to group’.
 Repeat this for samples (e.g., control, biological sample, etc).

-13. Click next, and type user defined comparison name.
+13. Click next, and type user-defined comparison name.
 Click ‘run it now’ button

 14. After analysis, click ‘View Results’ link in the quant compare page.
-There are p-value based on t-test.
+There is p-value based on t-test.
 Also, corresponding q-value is in the next column.
 You can find normalized protein-level intensities.
 Outlier Number column displays how many peptides are discarded as outliers per protein. ‘peptide ratio average’ column is an average value from all peptide ratios for each protein.

 ‘peptide ratio StDev’ is peptide ratio standard deviation. ‘peptide ratio RSD’ is a relative standard deviation.